Intense workout routine for legs without equipment. Try this interval lower body workout, get real pump, fatigue and satisfaction. Try today! Join Me.

 Workout training level: Intermediate

-Routine For Legs?
+What Is a Good Workout Routine For Legs?

 A good workout routine for legs can be considered a complete lower body session that will target all of the muscles in your legs.

-What Are The Best Exercises
+What Are The Best Bodyweight leg Exercises To Do?

 Squat variations - two feet squat, jump squat, 1.5 jump squat, prisoner squat, shrimp squat, pistol squat, split squat, front foot elevated split squat, bulgarian squat, jumping bulgarian squat, 1.5 bulgarian squat, 1.5 jumping bulgarian squat, knee to chest explosive bulgarian squat